TicketSwap/ios-assignment/README.md

 **UI**
 * You can decide on your own how will the app look, if you need a guide, feel free to look at the TicketSwap app as an example.

+## Third party libraries
+You're free to use whatever libraries you wish to get the job done, however you should consider if it prevents us from being able assess the quality of your work.

 ## Submission
 Please provide a zip of the source code with which we can easily build locally and test out ourselves.